vskarleas/ImagePulser/README.md

 ### License Information

-ImagePulser © 2024 by Evinia Anastassopoulou, Vasilis Filippos Skarleas, and Yanis Sadoun is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).
+ImagePulser © 2024 by Evinia Anastassopoulou, Vasileios Filippos Skarleas, and Yanis Sadoun is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/).

 This work also includes content that is not the property of the authors and is subject to copyright and other licenses from their respective owners.